Stepmother: Alcestis (play)

 438 BCE: The dying biological mother requests that her husband not remarry, for fear of her children being mistreated by a stepmother.

 Hippolytus

 428 BCE: The stepmother commits suicide to prevent herself from following through on her lust for her stepson and leaves a note falsely claiming that the stepson had raped her.

+Fairy tales

+Stepmothers fulfill the role of antagonist in the following fairy tales: